I often hear my students or the seamstresses around me say:

 - a hem

-- a double needle "stretch" topstitch hem
+- a double needle "stretch" topstitch finish

 - a knit bias tape to add some pep to your sewing